Soorajnaik/Documentation/README.md

 Prometheus is a monitoring solution for storing time series data like metrics.
 Grafana allows to visualize the data stored in Prometheus (and other sources).

 ### Logging Tools
 EFK stands for Elasticsearch, Fluentbit, and Kibana.
 EFK is a popular and the best open-source choice for the Kubernetes log aggregation and analysis.
-Elasticsearch is a distributed and scalable search engine commonly used to swift through large volumes of log data.
+- Elasticsearch is a distributed and scalable search engine commonly used to swift through large volumes of log data.
+- Fluent Bit is an open source log shipper and processor, that collects data from multiple sources and forwards it to different destinations.
+- Kibana is a browser-based visualization, exploration, and analysis platform

 Elasticsearch, Logstash, and Kibana when used together, form an end-to-end stack (ELK Stack) and real-time data analytics tool that provides actionable insights from almost any type of structured and unstructured data source.